 The Public Transportation Ridership Report is a quarterly report of transit passenger ridership for U.S. and Canadian transit agencies.
 The report includes quarterly and year-to-date estimated unlinked transit passenger trips for the current and previous year by transit mode.
 In addition, agency specific ridership is provided for participating transit agencies.
 Reports are published approximately 60-75 days after the end of the quarter.

-Latest Report: First Quarter 2023 Ridership
+Latest Report: Second Quarter 2023 Ridership

 Ridership information in Excel format

 - Quarterly and Annual Totals by Mode– Collected by APTA

 - Individual Agency Data collected by the FTA National Transit Database